The Challenge

 Mentoring Program

-In 2022, The Taki Alsop Conducting Fellowship, with generous support from AT&T and the She’s Connected by AT&T initiative, launched its first Mentoring Program with the goal of mentoring 10 additional conductors each year.
-Now in its second year, the Fellowship has added 20 additional conductors to the TACF family and is pleased to announce the 2024-2025 Mentee cohort.
+In 2022, The Taki Alsop Conducting Fellowship, with generous support from AT&T and the She’s Connected by AT&T initiative, launched its Mentoring Program which has enabled the Fellowship to add 30 additional women conductors to the TACF community as Mentees.
+In addition to providing 10 free mentoring sessions with TACF alumni, expanding the TACF network of women conductors, and collecting research and data to create a mentoring model for the future.

 About Marin Alsop